Red Blood Cell Segmentation with Overlapping Cell Separation and Classification on Imbalanced Dataset: Introduction

 \section{Introduction}

 A complete blood count (CBC) is a blood test that yields important information to evaluate the overall health and used to detect a variety of diseases.
 As a part of CBC, the red blood cell (RBC) morphology analysis must be performed.
 This analysis plays an essential role in diagnosing many diseases, caused by RBC disorders, such as anemia, thalassemia, sickle cell disease, etc. The analysis mainly focuses on the shape, size, color, inclusions, and arrangement of RBCs \cite{ford_red_2013}.
-Generally, the normal RBC shape is round, biconcave, with a pale central pallor and of 6–8 \textmu m diameter.
-A hematologist manually analyzes the blood cells under a light microscope from blood smear slides.
+The normal RBC shape is round, biconcave, with a pale central pallor and a diameter of 6–8 \textmu m.
+Generally, a hematologist manually analyzes the blood cells under a light microscope from blood smear slides.
 This manual inspection is a long process and also requires practices and experiences.
-The recent advancement in medical imaging and AI can be employed to provide an effective tool to help hematologists to automatically and less subjectively analyze RBC images from a microscope in a reduced time and cost.
+Hence, here we employ the recent advancement of medical imaging and artificial intelligence-based (AI) technologies to provide an effective tool to help hematologists.
+The tool automatically and less subjectively analyze RBC images from a microscope, leading to reducing time and cost.

-To identify the type of RBCs in the microscopic image, most research works recently use the deep learning approaches which yield highly accurate results on typical classification tasks.
-However, when applying the state-of-the-art image classification models to our task, we found several challenges.
-One challenge is the overlapping cells.
-Since RBCs in the image may overlap with each other, it is hard to find the edge of the cell.
-In the manual process, the hematologist usually avoids selecting an area that has a lot of overlapping cells.
-But in automated methods, it is difficult to avoid these areas.
-The stick-together cells can lead to incorrect predicted results.

-Recently, deep convolutional neural network for object detection and semantic segmentation has began to be used for RBC detection \cite{zhang_rbc_2018, wong_analysis_2021, qiu_multi-label_2019, shakarami_fast_2021, DBLP:journals/corr/abs-1804-02767}.
-The benefits of these deep end-to-end methods are that, first, they allow training a possibly complex learning system represented by a single model, bypassing the intermediate layers usually found in the traditional pipeline approach.
+Deep convolutional neural networks for object detection and semantic segmentation have recently been employed for RBC detection \cite{zhang_rbc_2018, wong_analysis_2021, qiu_multi-label_2019, shakarami_fast_2021, DBLP:journals/corr/abs-1804-02767}.
+The benefits of these deep end-to-end methods are that, first, they enable training a possibly complex learning system represented by a single model, bypassing the intermediate layers usually found in the traditional pipeline approaches.
 Secondly, it is possible to design a model that performs well without deep knowledge about each sub-problem in the complex system.
 However, the end-to-end approach is infeasible option in some cases, for example, a case where intermediate results are needed, and then the computational resources are not available.